Williano/Color-Detection-Application/README.md

 ## Features

-* Detect colors by double clicking on the color in an image
+* Detect colors by double-clicking on the color in an image
 * Get color name
 * Get RGB values of colors